zer0cache/matic-docs/docs/pos/contracts/delegation.md

 function unStakeClaimTokens()
 ```

-- Once withdrawal period is over delegators who've sold their shares can claim their matic tokens.
+- Once withdrawal period is over delegators who've sold their shares can claim their Matic tokens.
 - Must transfer tokens to user.
-- Once slashing is in place must check for all the slashing happened in that withdrawal period and take into account.

 ### updateCommissionRate